 In order to better define the state of sexual health in the Philippines, we can look to some of the most prevalent types of STDs.
 Sexually transmitted diseases, also known as STDs, are spread most of the time through sexual intercourse.
 There are 8 known types of sexually transmitted diseases: some forms of hepatitis, HIV/AIDS, syphilis, chlamydia, trichomoniasis, genital herpes, genital warts, and gonorrhea.

 HIV is a potentially fatal virus that attacks immune cells.
-It can be passed on through blood transfusion of contaminated blood or through sexual intercourse.
+It can be passed on through blood transfusion of contaminated blood or through sexual intercourse and contact with blood.
+Likewise, a child can get it from their mother, during pregnancy, delivery, or breastfeeding.

 AIDS is a life-threatening condition caused by HIV.
 This condition is also known as a late-stage HIV infection.